 All About My Facebook Groups, Choices, Administration

-I have found groups to be a great way to meet others, start discussion, and share ideas and information.
+I found groups to be a great way to meet others, start discussion, and share ideas and information.
 I have also found, however, that groups quickly get cuttered with spam and/or off-topic questions.
 Good posts, and important questions, often get lost in the mix.

 In my own experience in groups managed by many different people I found a range of rules and restrictions.
 Some were good, made for good reason, some were for the convenience of the administrator or group owner, and some seemed to have, as my dad would often say, "No rhyme or reason at all!"